hellocodeco/exist-api-docs/docs/guide/best_practices.md

 OAuth2 access tokens expire in a year.
 Please don't refresh your token each time you make a call, as this is wasteful and unnecessary.

-[Read tokens](/reference/authentication/token/) never expire and so don't need to be requested again once you have one.
+Read tokens from our [token-based authentication](/reference/authentication/token/) never expire and so don't need to be requested again once you have one.

 ## Limit your scopes